-Severe Combined Immunodeficiency (SCID) Matrigel Plug Angiogensis Assay: To examine the effects of the Jnk pathway in angiogenesis with Id1 stimulation in vivo, SCID mice were injected subcutaneously with sterile Matrigel (BD Biosciences, 500 μL/injection) containing Id1 (10 nM) and Jnk silenced HMVECs.
-HMVECs were silenced using siRNA inhibiting the Jnk signaling molecule (Santa Cruz Biotechnology, Dallas, USA).
-Either Jnk siRNA or nonspecific siRNA was transfected into the HMVECs using the TransIT-TKO Transfection Reagent (Mirus Bio, Madison, USA).
-Manufacturer protocols were followed for the transfection.
-24 hours after transfection, a portion of the cells were lysed to confirm Jnk knockdown and the rest were injected with the Matrigel ($2.5x10^5$ cells/injection).
+To examine the effects of the Jnk pathway in angiogenesis with Id1 stimulation in vivo, SCID mice were injected subcutaneously with sterile Matrigel (Corning Life Sciences, Tewksbury, MA, USA, 500 $\mu L/\text{injection}$ ) containing Id1 (10 nM) and Jnk-silenced HMVECs.
+HMVECs were silenced using silencing RNA (siRNA) inhibiting the Jnk signaling molecule (Santa Cruz Biotechnology, Santa Cruz, CA, USA).
+Either Jnk siRNA or nonspecific siRNA was transfected into the HMVECs using the TransIT-

+TKO Transfection Reagent (Mirus Bio, Madison, WI, USA).
+Manufacturer's protocols were followed for the transfection.
+Twenty-four hours after transfection, some of the cells were lysed to confirm Jnk knockdown and the rest were injected into mice together with the Matrigel $(2.5 \times 10^5 \text{ cells/injection})$ .
 The Matrigel plugs were removed 5 days later and weighed.
 Hemoglobin (Hb) analysis was conducted on the plug homogenates as a measure of angiogenesis.
-Hb levels were measured by adding 25 μL of homogenate mixed with 25 μL of 3, 3', 5, 5'-Tetramethylbenzidine (TMB) reagent to

-96-well plates.
-Finally, samples were incubated at room temperature for 5 minutes.
-Absorbance was read with a microplate reader at 450nm.
+Hb levels were measured by adding 25 μL of homogenate mixed with 25 μL of 3, 3', 5, 5'-tetramethylbenzidine (TMB) reagent to 96-well plates.
+Finally, samples were incubated at room temperature for 5 min.
+Absorbance was read with a microplate reader at 450 nm.
 Hb concentration was determined by comparison with a standard curve in mg/mL.
-Hb concentration, after normalization with plug weight, is a reflection of the number of blood vessels in the tissue (18).
+Hb concentration, after normalization with plug weight, is a reflection of the number of blood vessels in the tissue [27].